Dinwy/ChatServer/README.md

-Simple chat server.
+SocketIO & Redis chat serverr

-This will give a basic idea to people how nodejs server works.
+This will give a basic idea how chat server works.
-But not a good model at all.
 This file need to be cleaned up.